tsuru/tsuru/docs/using/go.rst

 Deployment
 ==========

-You can just run tsuru app-deploy command and your project will be deployed:
+You can just run tsuru app deploy command and your project will be deployed:

 .. highlight:: console

 ::

-    $ tsuru app-deploy -a helloworld .
+    $ tsuru app deploy -a helloworld .
      tar: Removing leading `/' from member names
      /